Following the quick tips covered in this article will ensure that you’ll take the best possible room capture.

 - Make sure your room is well lit.

 - Open blinds and turn on lights if necessary.

-Rooms captured in bright conditions will produce much better images
+Rooms captured in bright conditions will produce much better images.

 2. Taking a wide-angle picture

-Start in the center
+Start in the centre

 - The app will then guide you to pivot your phone to 5 targets (wait until you see a check mark before moving to the next target).

-Limit side-side motion when taking your wide-angle picture
+Please, limit side-side motion when taking your wide-angle picture

 Keep your elbows in and pivot your phone in place